 The following 2 weeks were still left unplanned, although I had in mind to do some more hikes and all the other amazing things to do in Arequipa.

-All of them on a charity mission.
+All of them were on a charity mission.
 I thought how cool would that be to do the same while I am here.
 I started to search and after a lot of bureaucracy, I booked my 2 weeks of voluntary work, which would have started after the hike.

 I was excited.
 Although I missed my other hikes, I felt I did something good, helping and teaching kids from a nearby town.
 But that’s for another post.

-During a weekend when the school was closed I managed to plan a quick tour to Puno and visit some islands on the lake Titicaca, of which I will talk about here.
+During a weekend when the school was closed I managed to plan a quick tour to Puno and visit some islands on the lake Titicaca, which I will talk about here.

 Fast forward 5 years I am now on an eternal journey through the world and this year will be dedicated to discovering South America.

-As I am planning my trip in these days I am checking out all the most beautiful places and unmissable spots and decided that Peru must be included for sure and Cuzco as well.
+As I am planning my trip these days I am checking out all the most beautiful places and unmissable spots and decided that Peru must be included for sure and Cuzco as well.